 Using a Personal Loan to Pay for Adoption Costs

 If you find that grants or other forms of financial assistance aren’t able to meet your adoption needs, you may consider taking out a adoption loan to help cover the upfront costs.
 Personal loans, which are often overlooked when it comes to planning for adoption, may offer a better interest rate and more favorable payoff terms than credit cards do.

 A personal adoption loan is typically an unsecured installment loan.
 Unlike with a credit card, you can choose to borrow a set amount with a fixed interest rate and term, allowing you to pay it back in equal monthly installments over a set period of time.
 This means that you may be able to borrow enough to cover the full cost of the adoption upfront and then pay it off over a few years while avoiding high-interest credit cards.

 Another potential benefit of using a personal loan to cover adoption costs is the short application process.
 The process is generally fairly straightforward and some lenders can disburse loan funds within days.
 This means that you can focus on what really matters: growing your family.

 Starting the adoption process and looking for more money to help grow your family?
-SoFi’s personal loans offer no fees and low rates to qualified applicants.
+SoFi’s personal loans offer no fee options and low rates to qualified applicants.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.